malyvsen/steganosaurus/README.md

 # Stega... what?
 [Steganography](https://en.wikipedia.org/wiki/Steganography) is the practice of hiding communication in a way which makes it difficult to find out that the communication happened at all.
 Steganosaurus can hide any kind of data file inside a JPG image so that the image still looks the same to the unsuspecting eye.
-Only someone who also has steganosaurus (or a similar utility) will be able to read the data hidden in the image.
+Only someone who also has Steganosaurus (or a similar utility) will be able to easily read the data hidden in the image.

 # Installation
 Download the latest relevant version from [releases](https://github.com/malyvsen/steganosaurus/releases).
+If you're not sure, you probably want the GUI version.
+No installation is required, just unzip the archive and you're ready to go.

 # Usage
 To write some data onto a carrier and save the modified carrier: